pipe/webcam/README.md

   * download a recent copy of Raspberry Pi OS lite
   * put it on an sd card
 https://www.raspberrypi.org/documentation/installation/installing-images/
+    (if you don't have a screen and keyboard, you'll need to use the advanced options to set the name of the device, configure wifi, enable ssh and add  a username/password)
-  * ssh into the new device (or plugin a mouse/kbd) (note you may need to add a 'wpa_supplicant.conf' and 'ssh' file in /boot to enable wifi/ssh on first boot) ssh pi@raspberrypi.local (assuming you only have one)
+  * ssh into the new device (or plugin a mouse/kbd)
   * run sudo raspi-config -
       * rename the device,
-      * enable the camera,
+      * enable the _legacy_ camera,
       * change the password,
       * setup the wifi,
       * disable VNC